Urban supply logistics, micro-hubs, convenience stores and the digital solution with the GS1 DataMatrix code – Image: Xpert.Digital

 By optimizing transport routes and reducing waste, the code contributes to sustainability.
 Consumers benefit from the transparency, which enables them to make informed purchasing decisions.

-4. Support smart cities
+4. Support for smart cities

 5. Healthcare